MIDS-scaling-up/v3/week03/lab/LabNoJetson.md

 Note, you may find that Camera performance with VMWare Fusion is sub par; in this case, you can switch to Parallels, attempt to configure usb passthrough (link required), or use a recorded file from your workstation's web camera.
 2. Install Ubuntu.
 For Intel based sytems, use https://ubuntu.com/download/desktop and download the LTS version.
 For Apple Silcon based systems, download from here: https://cdimage.ubuntu.com/focal/daily-live/current/.
 Make sure to install the 64-bit ARM image.
+3. Configure your camera to be used with linux (see your hypervision docs).  in the VM, run the program `Cheese` to validate that your VM can use your camera.
-3. Once your VM is running, install docker.
+4. Once your VM is running, install docker.
 Follow the steps at https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository.

 Configure Docker group (optional).
 By default, Docker is owned by and runs as the user root.
 This requires commands to be executed with sudo.
 If you don't want to use sudo, a group may be used instead.
 This group group grants privileges equivalent to the root user.
 For details on how this impacts security in your system, see Docker Daemon Attack Surface (https://docs.docker.com/engine/security/#docker-daemon-attack-surface) .
 The examples will assume this has been done.
 If you do not do this, you'll need to prefix the docker commands with sudo.
 Create the group docker.
 Note, this group may already exist.